blixit/MSFBundle-Symfony-3/readme.md

 https://github.com/craue/CraueFormFlowBundle .
 But for me, this bundle focuses too much on the Forms themselves, which was not relevant to me.
 For instance, I don't use to handle Form Event.
 Then, I came to the idea I could create a bundle which let developper interact with each form separately and then use a little well-configured system to manage the set of forms, the transitions between them, hydratation, ...

 Therefore I created the MSFBundle.
 It's a little one with currently 5 or 6 classes and works out as a service.
-Its usage is very similar to form themselves to reduce learning time.
+Its usage is very similar to forms themselves to reduce learning time.

 You just need ONE MsfFormType CLASS to go !!